 Legislative history traces the course of a bill through all its stages from introduction to passage.
 It is often necessary to know the legislative history of a law in order to understand the intent of the legislators.
-Look at How a Bill Becomes a Law for an overview of the process.
+Look at How Our Laws Are Made for an overview of the process.

 Congressional Record - Gov Docs:Open X

 The transcripts of Congressional sessions, the cumulative indexes include a section called "History of Bills and Resolutions."